privacyidea/privacyidea/doc/application_plugins/index.rst

 Pluggable Authentication Module
 -------------------------------

-.. todo:: Note: privacyidea-pam is not in the ubuntu 18.04 repository.
+.. todo:: Note: The underlying pam_python module is outdated.
+So privacyidea-pam should not be used anymore.
+   Use :ref:`pam_radius` instead until we provide a new explicit privacyIDEA PAM component.

 .. index:: offline, PAM